FREE PHONE CONSULTATION

 While the hypnotic state occurs spontaneously several times daily, what is termed "hypnosis" is a deliberate switch-over to the subconscious mind to achieve a specific result by implanting or removing an idea there with specially worded ideas called suggestions.
 Once you know what it feels like, you can deliberately create it yourself to communicate with your own inner mind.
-One can focus their inner mind to assist others with behavioral issues such as smoking cessation.
-In my book:EVERYTHING YOU NEED TO HELP OTHERS QUIT! by RoxanneLouise.
+I help clients focus their inner mind to assist them with behavioral issues such as smoking cessation.

 Hypnosis is a natural, normal, daily experience